-Psychiatry and Behavioral Sciences at Children’s National Health System offers assessment, diagnosis and care for children and teens with behavioral, emotional and developmental disorders.
+Psychiatry and Behavioral Sciences at Children’s National Hospital offers assessment, diagnosis and care for children and teens with behavioral, emotional and developmental disorders.

 Every year, our specialists help thousands of children and teens through day treatment programs, outpatient assistance, inpatient care and emergency psychiatric services.